Trace fossil: Evolution

+Body fossils of motile organisms from the Ediacaran–Cambrian transition are relatively rare, whereas trace fossils provide important evidence for changes in body morphology and behaviour during this interval.
+Quantitative analyses of trace fossils suggest an increase in body aspect ratio, from ovoid forms to more elongated body plans, with body lengths exceeding eight times body width by the terminal Ediacaran.
+This trend is accompanied by increased trajectory smoothness in trace fossils.
+These morphological and behavioural changes have been interpreted as consistent with increasing cephalization, reduced locomotory drag, and enhanced locomotory stability among the trace-making organisms.
+Terminal Ediacaran tracemakers also exhibited the ability to produce tightly looping and space-filling trajectories, such as those preserved in Parapsammichnites.
+Persistent homology analyses of these trace-fossil patterns have been interpreted as evidence for expanded sensory capabilities, with inferred perceptual ranges extending to the decimetre scale.
+Such sensory ranges have been argued to be compatible with light-sensing abilities when compared with sensory scaling relationships in modern marine organisms.
+These observations have been cited as evidence that some behavioural and sensory innovations commonly associated with the Cambrian Information Revolution may have originated during the terminal Ediacaran.

 As the Cambrian got underway, new forms of trace fossil appeared, including vertical burrows (e.g. Diplocraterion) and traces normally attributed to arthropods.
 These represent a "widening of the behavioural repertoire", both in terms of abundance and complexity.

 Trace fossils are a particularly significant source of data from this period because they represent a data source that is not directly connected to the presence of easily fossilized hard parts, which are rare during the Cambrian.
 Whilst exact assignment of trace fossils to their makers is difficult, the trace fossil record seems to indicate that at the very least, large, bottom-dwelling, bilaterally symmetrical organisms were rapidly diversifying during the early Cambrian.

 Further, less rapid diversification occurred since, and many traces have been converged upon independently by unrelated groups of organisms.

 Trace fossils also provide our earliest evidence of animal life on land.
 Evidence of the first animals that appear to have been fully terrestrial dates to the Cambro-Ordovician and is in the form of trackways.
 Trackways from the Ordovician Tumblagooda sandstone allow the behaviour of other terrestrial organisms to be determined.
 The trackway Protichnites represents traces from an amphibious or terrestrial arthropod going back to the Cambrian.